Aircraft Fleet Recycling Association

-The Aircraft Fleet Recycling Association (AFRA) is an international non-profit association that brings together manufacturers, recycling companies, and aviation tech companies across the aircraft industry.
-Its aim is to promote environmental best practices, regulatory excellence, and sustainable development in aircraft disassembly, and the salvaging and recycling of aircraft parts and materials.
+The Aircraft Fleet Recycling Association (AFRA) is an international non-profit association that brings together manufacturers, recycling companies and aviation tech companies across the aircraft industry.
+It aims to promote environmental best practices, regulatory excellence and sustainable development in aircraft disassembly and in the salvaging and recycling of aircraft parts and materials.

 Aircraft recycling is being addressed by multiple companies through individual environmental programmes.
-AFRA aims to provide an international perspective, advising aviation industry stakeholders on the legal, regulatory, and technical issues of aircraft recycling and promoting greater cooperation among governments and industries.
+AFRA aims to provide an international perspective, advising aviation industry stakeholders on the legal, regulatory and technical issues of aircraft recycling and promoting greater cooperation among governments and industries.

 Market

 Of the 400 to 450 aircraft scrapped and disassembled globally each year, around one third are parted out and disassembled by AFRA members, producing each year more than 30,000 tons of aluminium and 1,800 tons of other specialty alloy metals (including titanium, nickel, magnesium, and more) for recycling.

 In 2009, AFRA members dismantled more than 9,000 aircraft, including 7,000 commercial and 2,000 military.

 AFRA believe more value can be extracted from end-of-life activity.